josikie/Trivia-API-2nd-Udacity-Submission/backend/README.md

 ## API Reference

 Our API is a REST API.
 The API can receive json object body request, search parameters, and integer parameters for pagination.
 The return response from the server is a json object.
-You can use this API in the local environment, I don't host it online.
+You can use this API in the local environment, We don't host it online.

 ### Getting Started